Timber Framing and Post-and-Beam Guide (2026)

 Timber framing is one of the oldest construction methods in the world, with examples standing for 800 years or more in Europe and Asia.
 In North America, the tradition arrived with European settlers and was the dominant building method until balloon framing took over in the mid-1800s.
 The shift happened because small-dimension lumber from sawmills was cheaper and faster to work with than hand-hewn timbers.

 But timber framing never died.
 It went niche, kept alive by craftspeople and a growing market of clients willing to pay for the aesthetics and quality of heavy timber construction.
 Today, the industry is experiencing a genuine resurgence, driven by better engineering tools, CNC fabrication technology, and a market that values craftsmanship and natural materials.
+The rise of mass timber construction with products like CLT and glulam has brought even more attention to wood as a serious structural material for larger buildings.

 For builders, timber framing and post-and-beam work is a specialty that commands premium pricing.
 The skills are specialized, the materials are expensive, and the results are dramatic.
 This guide covers the fundamentals: wood selection, joinery types, structural principles, enclosure systems, and the growing trend of hybrid timber construction.